 - Though it is more arbitrary and violent than that of Great Britain.

-- The progress of the French sugar colonies has been equal and perhaps superior to the progress of most English sugar colonies.
+- The progress of the French sugar colonies has been equal and superior to the progress of most English sugar colonies.

 - The English sugar colonies enjoy a free government as those in English colonies in North America.